ivanmvh/hello-react-frontend-imvh/README.md

   - [🙏 Acknowledgements](#acknowledgements)
   - [📝 License ](#-license-)

-# Hello-React-Front-End <a name="hello-rails-react"></a>
+# Hello-React-FrontEnd-imvh <a name="hello-rails-react"></a>
-**Hello React Frontend** is a frontend web application that displays a random greeting message on screen, using [Hello Rails Backend](https://github.com/AbeeraTahir/hello-rails-back-end.git) API.
+**Hello React Frontend IMVH** is a frontend web application that displays a random greeting message on screen, using [Hello-Rails-Backend-IMVH](https://github.com/ivanmvh/hello-rails-backend-imvh.git) API.

 ## 🛠 Built With <a name="built-with"></a>